sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 **_To use the Block and File service, respective profile must be created before using these services.
 To do this you can follow the steps below:_**  <br />
 1. Go to Profiles<br />
 2. Click on Create button.<br />
 3. Enter the details and select the Storage type as Block or File.
-Create one profile for Block type and one for File.<br />
+4. Create one profile for Block type and  name it `default_block`.<br />
+5. Create one profile for File type and  name it `default_file`.<br />
-4. Save the profile and select it when you are creating a new volume or file share.<br />
+6. Save the profile and select it when you are creating a new volume or file share.<br />
-5. Make sure you enable the snapshot policy and replication policy in the profile if you intend to create either.<br />
+7. Make sure you enable the snapshot policy and replication policy in the profile if you intend to create either.<br />
 {{% /notice %}}

 Logout of the dashboard as admin and login the dashboard again as a non-admin user to manage storage resource: